dotnet/docs/docs/core/install/linux-package-mixup.md

 author: omajid
 ms.date: 03/01/2023
 no-loc: ['usr','lib64','share','dotnet','libhostfxr.so', 'fxr', 'FrameworkList.xml', 'System.IO.FileNotFoundException']
+zone_pivot_groups: operating-systems-set-two
 ---

 # Troubleshoot .NET errors related to missing files on Linux

 When you try to use .NET on Linux, commands such as `dotnet new` and `dotnet run` may fail with a message related to a file not being found, such as _fxr_, _libhostfxr.so_, or _FrameworkList.xml_.
-Some of the error messages may be similar to the following:
+Some of the error messages may be similar to the following items:

 - **System.IO.FileNotFoundException**